That letter was actually the first out of many, not that Tony would ever know about it.

 "No. It would be a very lousy idea, that's what it would be," Tony whispered, and just like that, with no further warning, he kissed Steve.

 It was a little messy, a little desperate.
 They were crashing against each other, clinging from each other.
-Tony was all warmth, the comfort of finding himself somewhere familiar, a place where he belonged, and Steve couldn't get enough of him, not after coming close to losing him more times than someone should have to bear.
+Tony was all warmth, the comfort of finding himself somewhere familiar, a place where he belonged, and Steve couldn't get enough of him, not after coming close to losing him more times than anyone should have to bear.

-Steve remembered seeing him vanish after going through that wormhole, he remembered Siberia, he remembered holding him to him, his skin cold to touch.
+Steve remembered seeing him vanish after going through that wormhole, he remembered Siberia, he remembered holding Tony to his chest, his skin cold to touch.
 He tried to focus on the fact that this was finally happening, tried to feel his warmth and nothing else, but he couldn't.
 It was embarrassing that he had to stop because he had a lump in his throat, that he had to bury his face in the crook of Tony's neck, his hand pressed where Tony's heart beat steady, strong.

 "Steve?"
 Tony asked, but Steve only shook his head and held him tighter.

 "Hey, honey, it's okay," Tony said softly, rubbing his back and stroking his hair.
 "So, really?
 This makes you happy?
-Are all those motels by the side of the road so bad that you actually are that relieved to—"
+Are all those motels by the side of the road so bad that you are actually that relieved to—"

 "Shut up, Tony.
 You know that's not—that's not why I'm here.
 You know that now."